-To the extent Patent Owner asserts that these limitations are not met by Eufinger, Dean93 and Dean98 disclose superimposing a landmark-based template with skull specimens on which the landmarks have been located.
+To the extent Patent Owner asserts that these limitations are not met by Eufinger, they are disclosed in Dean93 and Dean98.
+Dean93 superimposing a landmark-based deformable template with a skull image on which the same set of landmarks have been located.
 EX-1035 p.34.
 Dean93 discloses that "[t]hese landmark points are used to drive a thin-plate spline map that deforms the template in accordance with the landmark-to-landmark correspondence supplied."
-EX-1035 p.34.
-Dean98 uses Dean93's technique to create average treatment images that can be used "to constrain the design of an implant."
-EX-1009 pp.356-357.
-Dean93 and Dean98 therefore disclose "deforming the three-dimensional template to match the identified anatomical landmarks to determine the three-dimensional shape of the medical device."
-A POSA would be motivated to combine the teachings of Eufinger, Dean93 and Dean98 for the reasons discussed above.
-EX-1003 ¶168.
+EX-1035 p.34 (emphasis added).
+As the "landmarks of the standard wire-frame template [are warped] to match the landmarks of the specimen form, the ridge curves of the template... are warped right along with them."
+EX-1035 p.36.
+"The resulting map...